 - people with developmental disabilities

-	- people with liver disease or people who have had a liver transplant or have chronic hepatitis B or hepatitis C
+- people with liver disease or people who have had a liver transplant or have chronic or

 Pregnancy and hepatitis A immunisation

 Speak with your doctor if you are not immune to hepatitis A and you are at increased risk of infection or if you have a pre-existing medical condition such as liver disease.

 Before receiving the vaccine, tell your doctor or nurse if you (or your child):

 - have to any other medications or substances

 - have had a serious reaction to any vaccine